-- The ALM strategy employed for each segment such as cash flow matching, average Macaulay or modified duration matching, key rate duration matching, convexity matching, value at risk or CTE measures, etc. Please provide detail on the asset mix, types of asset used, credit rating, etc. - The specific operating guidelines such as asset mix guidelines, mismatch tolerance limit, concentration limits, currency mix, etc. - The processes in place, by asset segment, to manage interest rate risk. - Key metrics or sensitivity testing used to measure asset liability mismatch position, and the frequency of measurement and reporting for monitoring purposes. - Governance structure for managing asset liability mismatching risk. - The reinvestment strategies applied. - The term for fixed income assets which are used to immunize/match liabilities and the use of nonfixed income assets to support liability cash flows after this term. - Reasons to employ non-fixed income assets in the investment strategies. - Any major changes during the year in the ALM and Investment strategies and guidelines should be disclosed. - Details on hedging strategies used to manage the ALM risks.
+- The ALM strategy employed for each segment such as cash flow matching, average Macaulay or modified duration matching, key rate duration matching, convexity matching, value at risk or CTE measures, etc. Please provide detail on the asset mix, types of asset used, credit rating, etc. - The specific operating guidelines such as asset mix guidelines, mismatch tolerance limit, concentration limits, currency mix, etc. - The processes in place, by asset segment, to manage interest rate risk. - Key metrics or sensitivity testing used to measure asset liability mismatch position, and the frequency of measurement and reporting for monitoring purposes These include, but not limited to, duration, convexity, term, for asset segment. - Governance structure for managing asset liability mismatching risk. - The reinvestment strategies applied. - The term for fixed income assets which are used to immunize/match liabilities and the use of non-fixed income assets to support liability cash flows after this term. - Reasons to employ non-fixed income assets in the investment strategies. - Any major changes during the year in the ALM and Investment strategies and guidelines should be disclosed. - Details on hedging strategies used to manage the ALM risks.